opsone-ch/documentation/development/deployment.rst

 to clone your repository - your server is prepared:

 -  Git is installed
--  access to github.com is allowed (add `firewall rules <../services/firewall.md>`__ to access other repos)
+-  access to github.com is allowed (add :doc:`../services/firewall` rules to access other repos)

-Hint: We're also able to host a Git environment for you or even offer consulting to introduce Git in you company / agency. (contact us for more information)
+.. hint:: we're also able to host a Git environment for you or even offer consulting to introduce Git in you company / agency.
+Please contact us for more informations

 If you don't use Git, there is the possiblity to copy the files over the "oldschool" way with rsync:

 Copy files
 ^^^^^^^^^^